vyomasystems-lab/challenges-JayKaku/level1_design1/README.md

 - Test Inputs: inp{xx} = x, sel = -3
 - Expected Output: out = 0
 - Observed Output in the DUT dut.out=0

+Note: Verilog takes input of the negative numbers in two's complement form and hence -3 translates to 29

 ## Design Bug
 Based on the above test input and analysing the design, we see the following